Club Q owner: Shooting comes amid a new 'type of hate'

 Grzecka is looking to rebuild the "loving culture" and necessary support to "make sure that this tragedy is turned into the best thing it can be for the city."

-At the memorial Thursday, a trickle of people walked slowly along the wall of flowers and vigil candles that had burnt out.
-Five white crosses were fixed with wooden hearts inscribed with the the names of those who had died and notes scribbled by mourners.
-“I hope you dance,” someone wrote on victim Ashley Paugh’s wooden heart.
+Earlier that day at the memorial, a trickle of people walked slowly along the wall of flowers and vigil candles that had burnt out.
+Five white crosses were fixed with wooden hearts inscribed with the names of those who had died and notes scribbled by mourners.
+"I hope you dance," someone wrote on victim Ashley Paugh's wooden heart.

 On a concrete barrier a message was scrawled, "Please hear our calls.
 Protect us, our home."